5 Things You Probably Don't Know About Sushi

 ...and finally, Narezushi, the mature variety - otherwise referred to as 'fermented fish'.

-Satiate your cravings for 'some of the city's best gourmet sushi' at MacArthur Central's LR Sushi Brisbane, open 6 days a week on Level One, where popular choices include: Crispy Chicken, Avocado Roll, Fresh Salmon and much more.
+Satisfy your cravings for 'some of the city's best gourmet sushi' at MacArthur Central's Love Roll Sushi + Poke Brisbane, open 6 days a week on the Lower Ground Level, where popular choices include: Crispy Chicken, Avocado Roll, Fresh Salmon and much more.